 Wadizwas selected as the operating agency in November 2023 and has been running the support program for three years, through this year.

 The program recruited small business owners nationwide in need of funding and supported their growth through crowdfunding.
 Over the course of three years, a total of 876 small business owners participated, raising a cumulative total of 13.3 billion won from 170,000 citizens.
-The success rate of the funding projects averages 90%.
+The success rate of the funding projects averaged 90%.

 By year, the figures were 4.3 billion won in 2023, 4.4 billion won in both the first and second halves of 2024, and in 2025, approximately 220 small businesses raised 4.6 billion won in just six months, setting a record high.
 This year, approximately 50,000 supporters participated in the small business funding campaign.